cpsievert/shinySbm/README.md

 network: hides closed sub-communities, is hierarchical, or has another specific structure.

-With `shinySbm` you should also be able to :
+With `shinySbm` you should also be able to:

 -   Easily run a Stochastic Block Model (set your model, infer associated parameters and choose the number of blocks)